ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 ```
 {% capture exercise %}
 <h3> Exercise </h3>
-<p style="font-size:18px;">With what you know so far, grab the scores josefine scored in the last games and compute the average amount of goals per game she scores</p>
+<p >With what you know so far, grab the scores josefine scored in the last games and compute the average amount of goals per game she scores</p>

 {::options parse_block_html="true" /}